Idenowl/multiprocessor_programming/Readme.md

 # Phase 2, simple implementation

+* Function for resize the image
-* Image rezize, greyscale
+* Function for convert RGB to greyscale

-* ZNCC algorithm to correct
+* ZNCC algorithm